editeodoro/Bbarolo/docs/source/tasks/fit3d.rst

 * **REDSHIFT** [0].
 The redshift of the galaxy.

 * **RESTWAVE** [none].
 The rest wavelength of the line you want to fit, if the spectral axis of the data is wavelength.
 Units must be the same of the spectral axis of the cube.
 For example, if we want to fit the H-alpha line and CUNIT3 = "angstrom", set a value 6563.
+It can be a single value, or a list of values for fitting multiple lines at the same time.

 * **RESTFREQ** [none].
 The rest frequency of the line you want to fit, if the spectral axis of the data is frequency.
 Units must be the same of the spectral axis of the cube.
 The rest frequency value is often read from the FITS header and does not need to be explicitly set by the user.
 If set, the RESTFREQ value overrides the header value.
+It can be a single value, or a list of values for fitting multiple lines at the same time.

-These two parameters are used to calculate the conversion from wavelengths/frequencies to velocities.
+These parameters are used to calculate the conversion from wavelengths/frequencies to velocities.
 The velocity reference is set to 0 at RESTWAVE*(REDSHIFT+1) or RESTFREQ/(REDSHIFT+1).
 VSYS has to be set to 0, but can be also used to fine-tune the redshift.
 Finally, if these two parameters are not set, BBarolo will use the CRPIX3 as velocity reference and the proper VSYS has to be set based on that.

+* **RELINT** [1].
+A list of line ratios for multiple line fitting.
+The number of ratios must be the same of given **RESTFREQ** or **RESTWAVE**.

 Outputs
 ========